Dan J. Harkey

 Future Remote Work Trends to Watch (2025–2030)

-- Codified Hybrid Schedules.
+1. Codified Hybrid Schedules.
 Expect continued norming around 2–3 remote days for remote-capable roles, with clear “in-office for purpose” days (onboarding, sprints, client workshops).
-Employer plans and global surveys signal stability, not retreat.
+The employer plans and global surveys signal stability, not retreat

 2. Outcome-Based Management > Attendance Policing.
 With many firms not systematically tracking office days or WFH activity, leaders will tend to focus on output metrics, OKRs, and quarterly in-person intensives rather than blanket badge quotas.

-- Office Reconfiguration and “Hub‑Lite” Networks.
-Portfolios shift from monolithic HQs to smaller, collaboration-centric hubs plus flexible space; average footprints continue to edge down, especially in high-cost CBDs.
+1. Office Reconfiguration and “Hub‑Lite” Networks Portfolios shift from monolithic HQs to smaller, collaboration-centric hubs plus flexible space; average footprints continue to edge down, especially in high-cost CBDs.

-- Geographic Diffusion of Talent.
-Hiring taps broader national pools and second-tier metros/suburbs as workers trade commute time for space—patterns that accelerated in 2020–2023 and are now embedded.
+2. Geographic Diffusion of Talent.
+Hiring taps broader national pools and second-tier metropolitan areas/suburbs as workers trade commute time for space—patterns that accelerated from 2020 to 2023 and are now established.

-Travel Mix Resets.
-High-yield business travel remains structurally lower than 2019 as virtual meetings substitute for routine trips; in-person off-sites and client kick-offs become the purposeful travel that justifies cost.
+Travel Research High-Yield business travel remodeled since 2009, as virtual meetings substitute for routine trips; in-person off-sites and client kick-offs become the purposeful trajectories that justify the cost.

 8. Data‑Driven Space and Time.
 Expect broader use of booking analytics and collaboration telemetry to right-size space and synchronize team days, aligning in-office presence with activities that benefit from co-location.
 8

-Policy and Urban Adaptation.
-Cities and landlords respond with mixed-use conversions, flexible leasing, and incentives to repopulate downtowns on non-peak days—continuing the slow rebalancing of retail and services footprints.
+1. Policy and Urban Adaptation: Landlords and tenants respond with mixed-use conversions, flexible leasing, and incentives to repopulate downtown areas on non-peak days—continuing the slow rebalancing of retail and service footprints.

 What Executives Should Do Now

-- Measure outcomes and iterate.
-Track team‑level outcomes, TFP inputs, and turnover rather than seat time; adjust cadence quarterly.
-Industry evidence shows TFP can rise even when individual productivity is flat if non-labor inputs fall.
+• Measure outcomes and iterate..
+Track team‑level outcomes, TFP inputs, and turnover rather than seat time; adjust cadence quarter.
+Industry evidence shows that TFP can rise even when individual productivity remains flat if non-labor inputs decline.

 Bottom Line

 Remote work has settled into a hybrid steady state: fewer home days than during lockdowns, far more than in 2019.
-It is sector‑ and skill-specific, globally uneven, and economically meaningful through real estate, cost structures, and talent markets.
-Over the next five years, expect codified hybrid models, more innovative in-person moments, and data-driven portfolios—with flexibility continuing to function as a strategic lever for recruiting, retention, and resilience.
+It is sector‑ and skill-specificglobally uneven, and economically meaningful through real estate, cost structures, and talent markets.
+Over the next five years, expect to see codified hybrid modelsmore innovative in-person moments, and data-driven portfolios—with flexibility continuing to serve as a strategic lever for recruiting, retention, and resilience.